Bianca C. Williams

 Educator in Brooklyn, New York

-As a cultural anthropologist, organizer, and author, I examine race and gender in the U.S. and Caribbean; Black women & happiness/emotional wellness; emotional labor & equity in higher education; and Black feminist leadership practices.
+As a cultural anthropologist, organizer, and author, I examine race and gender in the U.S. and Caribbean; Black women & happiness/emotional wellness; emotional labor & equity in higher education; and Black feminist pedagogy and leadership practices.

 My book on Black women and happiness, "The Pursuit of Happiness: Black Women, Diasporic Dreams, and the Politics of Emotional Transnationalism," is available in the link above.
 Here, I follow a group of fabulous Black women as they use travel to Jamaica and the Internet to pursue happiness and cope with American racism and sexism.
 I argue that pursuing happiness is a political project for Black women.